Rhyno — content batch

 Reel scripts

-Not a tool spitting out a PDF.
-A person — looking at your business the way someone trying to break in actually would.
+Not a tool that spits out a PDF.
+A real person — poking at your business the way someone breaking in actually would.

 on-screen: Human-led.
 Not a scanner.

-b-roll: Hands at a keyboard, focused; terminal lines resolve on a deep-purple display, no hoodie, no matrix
+b-roll: Hands on a keyboard, focused; terminal lines resolve on a deep-purple display.
+No hoodie, no green matrix.

-on-screen: Exposed DBs · Leaked keys · Open admin panels
+on-screen: Exposed DB · Leaked key · Open admin

-On companies that were sure they were fine.
-Most teams have just never seen themselves from the outside.
+On companies that swore they were fine.
+They'd just never seen themselves from the outside.

-Ten minutes to find the gap.
-The full scan starts at seven ninety-nine.
-Comment SCAN and I'll send the breakdown.
+Ten minutes to find the gap before someone else does.
+Comment SCAN — I'll send you the breakdown.

-b-roll: Rhyno mark resolves on dark-purple gradient, cyan CTA pill 'Comment SCAN'
+b-roll: Rhyno mark resolves on a dark-purple gradient; cyan CTA pill reads 'Comment SCAN'.

 CTA: Comment SCAN and I'll send you the breakdown.

-b-roll: Code editor on deep-purple theme, a prompt fills in a file in seconds, cyan cursor blinking
+b-roll: Code editor on a deep-purple theme; an AI prompt fills a whole file in seconds, cyan cursor blinking.

-When a product ships that fast, security is the corner that gets cut — and the generator doesn't warn you.
+When something ships that fast, security's the corner that gets cut — and the generator never warns you.

 on-screen: Built fast = built exposed

-b-roll: App UI snaps together fast on screen; subtle red flags fade in behind the polish, gradient backdrop
+b-roll: A polished app UI snaps together fast; subtle red flags fade in behind the polish on a gradient backdrop.

-API keys hardcoded into the frontend.
-Storage left world-readable to launch faster.
-Firebase and Supabase rules wide open.
+Keys hardcoded into the front end.
+Storage left public to launch faster.
+Database rules wide open by default.

-on-screen: Hardcoded keys · Public storage · Open DB rules
+on-screen: Hardcoded keys · Public storage · Open rules

-b-roll: View-source panel reveals an exposed key highlighted cyan; a database permission toggle reads 'public'
+b-roll: View-source panel reveals a highlighted key in cyan; a database permission toggle flips to 'public'.

-Which means customer records can sit one guessable URL away — and you'd never see it in the app itself.
+Which means your customer data can sit one guessable link away — and nothing in the app would ever tell you.

-b-roll: Browser address bar; a number in the URL increments, a record card appears — abstracted, no real data
+b-roll: Browser address bar; an ID in the URL increments and an abstract record card appears.
+No real data.

 We check it by hand, the way an attacker would.
-Comment SCAN and I'll tell you what to look for.
+Comment SCAN — I'll tell you the first thing to look for.

 on-screen: Human-led check · Comment SCAN

-b-roll: Rhyno mark on dark gradient, cyan CTA pill 'Comment SCAN'
+b-roll: Rhyno mark on a dark gradient; cyan CTA pill 'Comment SCAN'.

 CTA: Comment SCAN and I'll tell you exactly what to check first.